100 Notable alumni of

 -

-David Duane Freudenthal is an American attorney, economist, and politician who served as the 31st governor of Wyoming from 2003 to 2011.
-Freudenthal previously was the United States Attorney for the District of Wyoming from 1994 to 2001.
-As of 2025, he is the last Democrat to win and/or hold statewide office in Wyoming.
+David Duane Freudenthal is an American politician, attorney and economist who served as the 31st Governor of Wyoming from 2003 to 2011.
+A member of the Democratic Party, he previously served from 1994 to 2001 as the United States Attorney for the District of Wyoming.
+To date, he is the last Democrat to have won or held statewide office in Wyoming.

 -